expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 `AuthSession` is the easiest way to add web browser based authentication (for example, browser-based OAuth flows) to your app, built on top of [WebBrowser](../webbrowser/).
 If you would like to understand how it does this, read this document from top to bottom.
 If you just want to use it, jump to the [Example](#example).

+## Installation

+This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+It is not available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps.

 ## How web browser based authentication flows work

 The typical flow for browser-based authentication in mobile apps is as follows: